Start9Labs/documentation/site/source/user-manual/getting-started/index.rst

 ===============
 Getting Started
 ===============
-Welcome to Sovereign Computing!
-Follow the 2 guides below to get up and running with your personal server.
+The guides below are considered mandatory for a safe and smooth experience with StartOS

 .. raw:: html